 We rigorously defend shareholder rights on behalf of institutional investors, including the right to receive good quality corporate reporting and material information on a timely basis, to propose shareholder resolutions and to vote at shareholder meetings.

-We support a single share class structure, with one share one vote, and oppose any measures that deviate from this.
+We support a single share class structure, with one share one vote, and oppose any measures that deviate from this including loyalty shares.
+We are therefore likely to recommend a vote against any items such as article amendments seeking to establish any mechanism other than one share on vote, and will also consider this in vote recommendation on the election of the chair of the board.